kjs29/nback/README.md

 # How to play

 We can play 2 back, 3 back, 4 back, and so on..
+The higher the number is, more difficult it gets!

 But, let's say we are playing 2 back right now.

 In the game, there will be numbers shown to us.